SanjanaSantosh/data-analyst-sanjana/README.md

 **Data Catalog**

 A third bucket hr-cur-sanj was created to store the curated dataset.
+AWS Glue was used for this.
 The crawler is used to convert all semi-structured and unstructured datasets to table format.
 This tables are then stored in the data catalog folder (hr-data-catalog-san) as databases.

 Figure 14